ChengZhongShen/Advanced_Lane_Lines/README.md

 #### 3 project video

-use the pipeline and skip the noise frame, the pipeline work well on the project_video.mp4 well.
+Use the `Pipeline.pipeline()`, skip the noise frame, the pipeline work well on the project_video.mp4 well.

 The project video is here [project_video.mp4](./output_video/project_video.mp4).
 The videos with debug window could find here [project_video_with_debug_window.mp4](./output_video/project_video_with_debug_window.mp4).

 #### 4. challenge video
 To solve the challenge video problem.
-Improve the pipeline with image process and search method.
+Improve the pipeline with image process.

 The challenge vidoe could be find here [challenge_video.mp4](./output_video/challenge_video.mp4).